Syracuse – The Demareteion Tetradrachm

 Reverse: It depicts a charioteer driving a quadriga (a four-horse chariot), a symbol of victory and Syracuse’s military supremacy.
 The figure of the charioteer represents Syracuse’s political and military success, with a winged Nike crowning him as a sign of triumph.

-Shipping and Availability
+Shipping

-• Free DHL shipping in Italy on orders over €250
+• Free shipping in Italy for orders over €100

 • International: DHL available at additional cost, calculated at checkout